PhangsTeam/sfng-docs/database_spec.md

 1. Data should be calibrated to the common standard of closest to sky units as possible without requiring assumptions (e.g., source beam coupling).
 2. FITS files are strongly preferred.
-3. For images and data cubes, minimum valid WCS compliance that is readable in IDL via Astronomy library and in Python via astropy.
-Of note, Stokes axes should be handled carefully and not result in singular WCS matrices (I'm looking at you, PdBI).
+3. For images and data cubes, minimum valid WCS compliance that is readable in _both_ IDL via Astronomy library and in Python via astropy.
+Of note, Stokes axes should be handled carefully and not result in singular WCS matrices.

 _Desiderata_

 4. Specified units using the `BUNIT` keyword.
 5. Specified resolution using `BMAJ`, `BMIN` and `BPA`.
-Standard is to have `BMIN` and `BMAX` are in decimal degrees and `BPA` is in degrees east of north.
+The standard usage is to have `BMIN` and `BMAX` are in decimal degrees and `BPA` is in degrees east of north.
 6. For spectral line data, the rest frequency in units specified by `RESTFRQ` in units of Hz.
 7. For spectral line data, the spectral resolution in units of the spectral axis using keyword `SPECRES`
-8. Individual spectra should be grouped by galaxy and stored as FITS BINTABLEs.
+8. Individual spectra should be grouped ideally by galaxy or by survey and stored as FITS BINTABLEs.
+A full spectroscopic campaign.
+Such BINTABLE should include the galaxy name as one of the keys in the database.
 9. Units for the axes using `CUNITn` keywords.
 This is quite rare in FITS files.

 Missing keywords that describe the data, especially `BUNIT`, `BMAJ`, `BMIN`, `BPA`, `SPECRES`,`CUNITn` which are common for radio data but less so for optical, can be specified at the beginning of the README file for all files in the directory.